 Recommendation of the NPPRC: The NPPD should immediately begin aggregating data based upon race, ethnicity and language.
 There is no other means by which we as a community can hold the Department accountable for bias, or laud officers for a lack thereof.
+This data should be reviewed regularly, no less than once each budget year.

-Recommendation to be fulfilled by
+Recommendation to be fulfilled by immediately; already underway

-Recommendation to be deemed complete by
+Recommendation to be deemed complete by NPPD/Police Chief

 (Limited census demographics are included in the appendix of this document)